chibisov/backdoc/README.md

 For simplicity sake `backdoc.py` script should be solid python script, without any requirements to install.
 If you add any third-party libraries you should download theme to `src` folder.

-This is the folder, where all source files keeped.
+This is the folder, where all source files kept.
 After dowload you should add compilation logic to `compile.py`.

 Development algorithm: